chelahmy/php-OP_RETURN/README.txt

 REQUIREMENTS
 ------------
 * PHP 5.x or later
-* Bitcoin Core 0.9 or later
+* Bitcoin Core 0.19 or later

 BEFORE YOU START
 ----------------
 Check the constant settings at the top of OP_RETURN.php.
+Set a wallet name if you have multiple wallets.
+And set the passphrase if your wallet is encrypted.
+Make sure to unset the passphrase when done.
 If you just installed Bitcoin Core, wait for it to download and verify old blocks.
 If using as a library, include/require 'OP_RETURN.php' in your PHP script file.

+Support SegWit address.

 TO SEND A BITCOIN TRANSACTION WITH SOME OP_RETURN METADATA